Azure-Samples/azure-intelligent-edge-patterns/Research/AML-Kubernetes/docs/ASH/KFServing-with-model-in-Azure-Storage.md

 ### Note on StorageUri format

 Please pay special attention to storageUri here.
 Internally, this inferenceService uses Tensorflow Serving which requires a version folder as parent folder of the model files.
-Specifically for this particular storageUri, "cifar10model" is the container name, "slcifar10" is a "folder" blob, under slcifar10 is version folder such as "001".
+Specifically for this particular storageUri, "tfmodel" is the container name, "cifar10model" is a "folder" blob, under cifar10model is version folder such as "001".
 The saved_model.pb is immediately under 001. the variable folder is immediately under 001.
 Finally, the data and index files are immediately under variable folder.
+Please see [this screen captures](video/kfserving_tf_blob_structure.mp4) for an example.

 You can read more about tensorflow saved model [here](https://www.tensorflow.org/guide/saved_model) and [tensorflow serving](https://www.tensorflow.org/tfx/tutorials/serving/rest_simple).

 Check if the inferenceService is ready or not by running: